nathaliegoffette/HackersPoulette/README.md

 # How to use it ?

 To use the form, you will need a local server or a distant server and a sql database.

+Note : there is actually a problem on deploying with Vercel... working on it !